Quuxplusone/goodcook/md/goodcook.md

 Meanwhile, I put the chopped apricots in the water.
 Once the onion is done, add the water, apricots, squash, and seasoning mix (if any).
 Simmer 5 minutes.
-Add the extra toast cubes along with the package of bread from the mix, and let sit, covered, off the heat for 5 minutes, then serve.
+Add the extra toast cubes along with the package of bread from the mix.
+Stir vigorously to mix.
+Add a couple splashes of chicken stock or water to help it all bind together.
+Let sit, covered, off the heat for 5 minutes;
+then it is ready to serve.

 Sweet Potato Fritters